benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 Anyway, that was a long-winded way of saying that I'm no longer particularly motivated to write about programming.
 What I *am* motivated to write about (clearly!) is my struggle with tech addiction and how I've (mostly) kicked the habit, in the hope that reading about my journey might help someone.
+I am convinced that what the world needs now is not more software, or even "better" software, but a re-balancing away from the idea that digital technology is going to be the magic silver bullet that somehow solves our problems.

 I have therefore started a new blog, titled [_DeFAANGed_], where I'll be covering topics like...